leafOfTree/vim-imagine/README.md

 ### Extensible fuzzy search <a name="fuzzy_match"></a>

-It will return the first match that fuzzy methods find in current file.
+It returns the first match that fuzzy methods find in current file.
 The order can be changed by [g:vim_imagine_fuzzy_chain](#fuzzy_chain) except the `favoured` method.

-The longest will be used if there are more than one matched words.
+The longest is used if there are more than one matched words.

+The fuuzy search will try lines near current line first, then all the lines.
+See [fuzzy_near](#fuzzy_near).

 #### Builtin methods